LJSkinner/lj-portfolio-website/README.md

 Finally, in this website I reference my good friend Andrew McGuckin quite a bit.
 So please go check out his [Github](https://github.com/AndrewMcGuckin) and also check out [Project Roundtable](https://github.com/Project-Roundtable) for projects which we collab on.

+## Building this project
+If for some reason you'd like to build this project locally, first clone the repo with git clone, then run npm install.
+You'll need node.js installed of course.

 ## Licensing
 This portfolio website is licensed under MIT, please check the LICENSE.md document in this repo for more information about this license.